 5. Breaking Dawn: Part 2 (2012)

-And there you have it: the Twilight series in order!
+And there you have it: all of Twilight in order!

 Anyways, there’s that fun blast from the past!
-Hopefully someone found this useful, or at least took a good nostalgic trip with me.
+Hopefully someone found reading about the order of the Twilight books useful, or at least took a good nostalgic trip with me.